jrostudent/Applied-Project/README.md

 # K-mer Count Data Normalization Script (VSTnormscript.R)

 This R script is designed to perform normalization on k-mer count data using the Variance Stabilizing Transformation (VST) method from the DESeq2 library.
-It's particularly useful for preparing k-mer count data for downstream statistical analysis and comparisons.

 ## Features